 Princeton Environmental Institute (PEI) seeks an experienced and responsible professional to serve as Internship Coordinator for its environmental internship programs.
 Reporting to the Executive Director, the Internship Coordinator administers PEI’s summer internship program, which engages upwards of 100 students annually in research and service assignments with Princeton faculty and other host enterprises in research labs and field locations around the globe.
 Find out more and apply online.
 Further questions should be directed to hiring manager Stacey Christian, Department Manager, at firstname.lastname@example.org.

-The Princeton Environmental Institute (PEI) seeks a highly competent and creative Web and Media Specialist to further the development and maintenance of PEI’s family of websites and to deploy social media strategies for enhanced communication with faculty, students, prospective students and others with an interest in environmental research and teaching.
+The Princeton Environmental Institute (PEI) is seeking a highly competent and creative Web Developer and Web/Graphic Designer to further the development and maintenance of PEI’s family of websites and to enhance communication with faculty, staff, students, prospective students and others with an interest in environmental research and teaching.
+This position will play a key role in shaping and communicating PEI news, information and events through various platforms.
 Find out more and apply online.

 The Princeton Environmental Institute (PEI) invites applications for post doctoral research associate and more senior research positions focusing on the scientific, technical, policy, and human dimensions of environmental issues.
 These areas include issues surrounding global change; energy and climate; biogeochemical cycles; molecular geochemistry; biodiversity; conservation; environmental science and policy; infectious disease and global health; and sustainable development in impoverished and resource-challenged regions of the world.
 Appointments are for one year with the possibility of renewal based upon satisfactory performance and continued funding.

 Applicants should apply online (requisition #1600153) and submit a cover letter, curriculum vitae, a brief statement of research interest, and names and contact information for three references.
 This position is subject to the University's background check policy.